F5Networks/f5-declarative-onboarding/contributing/process_release.md

 ## Process for release
 * Using the GUI, create an MR to merge the release branch to `master`.
 You can self-approve and merge this MR.
 * Using the GUI, create an MR to merge the release branch to `develop`.
 You can self-approve and merge this MR.
+* Add a `released` property with a value of `true` to the released RPM in Artifactory.